Ashmyth789/Deep-Packet-Inspection/README.md

 The key insight is that even HTTPS traffic leaks the destination domain in the TLS handshake, allowing network operators to identify and control application usage.

 ---

-## Questions?

-If you have questions about any part of this project, the code is well-commented and follows the same flow described in this document.
-Start with the simple version (`main_working.cpp`) to understand the concepts, then move to the multi-threaded version (`dpi_mt.cpp`) to see how parallelism is added.

-Happy learning! 🚀